trufflesuite/trufflesuite.com/src/docs/truffle/reference/configuration.md

 #### preventConsoleLogMigration

-Because it's hard to exactly reason about gas usage when a console.log is deployed to mainnet, you can opt-in to guarding your project.
-With `solidityLog.preventConsoleLogMigration` is true, `truffle migrate` will stop migration on mainnet.
+Because it's hard to exactly reason about gas usage when a console.log is deployed to mainnet, you can opt in to guarding your project.
+When `solidityLog.preventConsoleLogMigration` is true, `truffle migrate` will stop migration on mainnet.